 Traveling to Norfolk couldn’t be any easier…..and the information below will provide you with a summary of how to get to this glorious County.

 Train: Greater Anglia trains leave London’s Liverpool Street Station every 30 minutes meaning you can be in the City of Norwich within 1hr 30 mins to to 1hr 50mins.
 Direct trains run from Cambridge (1hr 20mins), with connections via Peterborough to the Midlands, the North of England and Scotland.
-Most towns in Norfolk will have access to their own train station and information around this can be found here.
+Most major towns in Norfolk will have access to their own train station.

 For all timetable enquiries for travel within Norfolk – rail, bus and internal flights – you can contact Traveline, tel +44 (0)870 608 2608 http://www.traveline.info